 Tests and Diagnosis

-- Smears taken from the ulcers, the blister fluid, or the vagina, rectum or urethra during an active phase of the disease will show the virus.
+• Smears taken from the ulcers, the blister fluid, or the vagina, rectum or urethra during an active phase of the disease should be cultured within 48 hours for the virus to show up under the microscope.
+The culture results are usually available within a week.

 Treatment